mardub1635/vtml4sublime/README.md

 2) Select words you want to surround with tags

-3) Use the appropriate shortcut.
+3) Use the appropriate shortcuts, for instance "Alt+v" for a vtml_volume tag.

 Good luck!